 by U.S. Nonprofit Organizations, 2013-2019.

-What are the factors that enable U.S. anti-LGBTQ+ organizations to both possess these significant sums of money and then spend it internationally at disproportionately higher rates?
-We use our above theorization on the mix between (neo)liberalism and cultural commitments to civilizing missions to offer a general background before understanding how policy changes trigger specific shifts in funding.
+What are the factors that enable U.S. anti-LGBTQ+ organizations to both possess these significant sums of money and then spend it internationally at higher rates?
+We use our above theorization bringing together the development of (neo)liberalism and longstanding cultural commitments to civilizing missions to offer a general background before understanding how policy changes trigger specific shifts in funding.

-While anti-LGBTQ+ actors exist across religious boundary, it is important to acknowledge their strong ties to Christianity and evangelicalism within the U.S. Because of this overlap, understanding modern anti-LGBTQ+ efforts around the world begins with understanding how Christianity intersects with processes of (neo)liberalism and enduring civilizing missions.
-At the same time, while we will highlight how these illiberal networks are primarily advanced by those committed to (a particular version) of Christianity, “religious” and “illiberal” are not synonymous terms.
-So, although we draw on histories of religious activism and transnational engagement, we try to be explicit when we are discussing this general background compared to anti-LGBTQ+ actors.

-First, religious entities have access to significant resources.
-Two reasons: 1) privatization of state services.
-In the late 1990s, change in a rule that allowed federal dollars to go to these entities.
-Saw an explosion in religious NGOization as a result.
-Because many religious entities were already providing social services, it allowed for them to get grants.
-George W. Bush’s PEPFAR program, for example, relied heavily on religious entities.
-2) Religious people donate more, obligation to tide, have higher incomes.

-Religious teachings encourage peo- ple to empathize with and help those who are worse off than themselves without regard to reciprocity or to the “distance” between them, values that may be particularly important to international giving where there are few “tangible” benefits of giving.

-“They suggest a model in which “the type and degree of empathetic identification with the needs of others” or a “sense of we-ness” generates philanthropic behavior (Schervish & Havens, 1997, pp. 238-239)

-Bekkers and Schuyt (2008) dif- ferentiate two mechanisms through which religion affects prosocial behavior— “conviction” and “community.”
+While anti-LGBTQ+ actors exist across a wide range of organizations, U.S. Christians and evangelicals exercise and outsized influence.
+Because of this, it is instructive to understand U.S.’s Christianity’s relationship to (neo)liberalism and enduring civilizing missions to gain a better view of the general anti-LGBTQ+ organizational landscape.
+However, as we discuss these entanglements, we want to be explicit there is nothing inherently “illiberal” about religion in general or Christianity in particular.
+Rather, there are versions of Christianity that spouse illiberal strategies.
+Having said that, we will briefly explain how U.S. Christian and evangelical organizations came to occupy such a prominent role in transnational anti-LGBTQ+ advocacy networks as a way to understand how U.S.-based organizations more generally are central in this push to control and police LGBTQ+ lives across the globe.

+First, religious entities in the U.S. have access to significant resources.
+Having always played a role in the provision of various social services, their relevance grew as more services became privatized during the dismantlement of the developmental state in the 70s and 80s.
+Later, in 1990s, religious organizations became eligible for federal grants.
+This led to many religious organizations assuming the administrative and legal form of NGOs to accommodate the new influx of resources.
+For example, George W. Bush’s PEPFAR program relied heavily on religious entities.
+Religious organizations also benefit from a population of recurrent donors, as religious people are more likely to donate in support for a variety of causes – they also tend to have an obligation to tide, have higher incomes.
+Scholars have shown how religious teachings can generate pro-social, philanthropic behaviors which may be particularly important in channeling money abroad (Schervish & Havens, 1997, pp. 238-239).
+Bekkers and Schuyt (2008), for example, differentiate two mechanisms through which religion affects prosocial behavior— “conviction” and “community.”
 The former refers to the values that religion instills in individuals, such as concern for and responsibility toward the well-being of others.
 The latter captures how participation in religious institutions is likely to result in individuals being made more aware of opportunities to give and of being solicited.

-Second, this population has a long history of international “civilizing missions.”
-Religious actors are some of the earliest to form transnational networks and build religious international organizations, especially after World War II.
-Indeed, throughout the post-war period, religious actors were an important mechanism for spreading liberalism (Woodberry).
-This is often because these entities promoted religious tolerance and democratic norms.
-So the institutional framework is there to engage internationally.
+Second, there is a long history of engaging in international “civilizing missions” among religious populations.
+Religious actors were some of the first to form transnational networks and build religious international organizations, especially after World War II.
+In fact, throughout the post-war period, religious actors were an important mechanism for spreading liberalism because of their support for religious tolerance and democratic norms (Woodberry).
+These ties have continued to serve as an infrastructure for advocacy even as the “mission” and the actors change.
+Wunthow, for example, notes how U.S. Christiniaty is “becoming transcultural, responding to the realities of globalization by actively and intentionally engaging in activities that span borders”.
+From this, it follows that the heretofore “liberalizing” network infrastructures of global Christianity can now serve as conduits for illiberal transnational activism.